 You should have a detailed and frank discussion with your cosmetic surgeon about your goals.
 Your safety is paramount.
 Learn about the different methods of anesthesia, and who is delivering them.
 Understand before you commit, what you will be required to do after surgery, to insure your results are what they should be.

 You may want to contour areas of your body, with some of the excess fat that has been removed.
 This is possible in many cases, through fat grafting techniques.
 Your surgeon will remove extra fat through Liposuction, and may be able to transfer it to areas such as the breasts, or buttocks and pelvic frame, (for the very popular Brazilian Butt Lift

 Following a short recovery period, during which swelling and bruising will subside- you’ll see your new body contours.
 It’s important to continue your exercise and healthy eating regimen for the long-term following your surgery, to keep your shape the way you want it.
 You worked hard to get there, so enjoy it!

-Dr. Vincent Lepore is a San Jose based Board-Certified Plastic Surgeon, providing liposuction, mommy makeover, breast augmentation and other cosmetic surgery options to patients throughout the San Francisco Bay Area.
-Please call our plastic surgery office in San Jose at (408) 356-4241 and speak with a member of our staff if you would like to request a consultation or ask a question about this procedure.
+[Dr. Vincent Lepore, Dr. Benjamin Maser, and Dr. Steven Bates are San Jose based Board-Certified Plastic Surgeons, providing liposuction, mommy makeover, breast augmentation and other cosmetic surgery options to patients throughout the San Francisco Bay Area.
+Please call our plastic surgery office in San Jose at (408) 356-4241 and speak with a member of our staff if you would like to request a consultation or ask a question about this procedure.]